How EU Digital Product Security Rules Safeguard Digital Products

 How should companies manage security updates for connected electronic and digital devices?

-Under the Cyber Resilience Act, companies must implement continuous security updates for all electronic and connected devices.
-Tracking cyber threats and integrating a security solution ensures safe operation during the product lifecycle.
+Under the Cyber Resilience Act, companies must continuously provide security updates for all connected electronic and digital devices.
+This means updates are not optional and must be maintained throughout the product’s lifetime.

 What information should be included in supplier and product data for compliance?